vishwajeetpol-db/lineage-explorer/README.md

   | python3 -c "import sys,json; print(json.load(sys.stdin)['url'])"
 ```

-Open the URL, select a catalog and schema, click "Generate Lineage".
+Open the URL, select a catalog and schema, enable the columns flag if you want to see column lineage, and finally click "Generate Lineage".

 ---